stward/reactjs-space/README.md

 HomeContainer.js - simply constructs a home page with a welcome message.

-SolarSystemContainer - displays the planets of the solar system.
+SolarSystemContainer.js - displays the planets of the solar system.

-PlanetContainer - displays a single planet.
+PlanetContainer.js - displays a single planet.
 **Hierarchy:**

 ```